 Overview of Type 2 Diabetes

-To avoid or prevent Type 2 Diabetes mellitus, there is a need to develop a clear understanding of the causes and risk factors of Type 2 diabetes, diagnosis tests, prevention, complications, symptoms, causes and management.
+To avoid or prevent the Type 2 Diabetes mellitus, there is need to develop a clear understanding about the causes and risk factors of Type 2 diabetes, its symptoms, diagnosis tests, complications, preventions and treatment or management.
 The article is designed to share all the basic details about Type 2 Diabetes Mellitus and more.

-When the body does not respond to the insulin hormone, it results in an increase in blood sugar level.
-In response to high blood sugar pancreas gets the signal to produce more insulin and the process goes on until the pancreas gets exhausted.
+When the body does not respond to the insulin hormone, it increases the blood sugar level.
+In response to high blood, sugar pancreas gets the signal to produce more insulin and the process goes on until the pancreas gets exhausted.

-Eventually, the beta cells of the pancreas lose their functionality and cannot secrete insulin anymore.
+Eventually, the beta cells of pancreas lose their functionality and cannot secrete insulin anymore.
 The condition can lead to serious health issues like heart diseases, kidney failure, blindness or skin infection and even death.
-Find below the Type 2 Diabetes Symptoms, Causes and Management.

 Causes of Type 2 Diabetes